Beyond Inserting: Learning Identity Embedding for Semantic-Fidelity Personalized Diffusion Generation: Conclusion

 \section{Conclusion}

-We propose two novel problem-orient techniques to enhance the semantic-fidelity of ID embedding for personalized diffusion-based generation.
+We propose two novel problem-orient techniques to enhance the accuracy and interactivity of the ID embeddings for semantic-fidelity personalized diffusion-based generation.
 We analyze the attention overfit problem and propose Face-Wise Attention Loss.
 This improves the ID accuracy and facilitates the effective interactions between this ID embedding and other concepts (e.g., scenes, facial attributes, and actions).
 Then, we optimize one ID embedding as multiple per-stage tokens, which further expands the textual conditioning space with semantic-fidelity control ability.
-Extensive experiments validate our better ID accuracy and manipulation ability than previous methods, and we thoroughly conduct ablation study to validate the effectiveness of our methods. {
+Extensive experiments validate our better ID accuracy and manipulation ability than previous methods, and we thoroughly conduct ablation study to validate the effectiveness of our methods.
+Moreover, our embedding method does not rely on any prior facial knowledge, which is potential to be applied to other categories.

+\textbf{Ethical Statement.} Our research endeavors are dedicated to addressing specific challenges within multi-modal generation with the overarching aim of advancing the technological landscape within our community.
+We staunchly oppose any misuse of our technology, such as the unauthorized use of their identity information.
+To mitigate such risks, we are actively developing watermarking techniques to prevent the misuse of Artificial Intelligence Generated Content.